whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-14-Beauty-DNA-Subscription-Box-January-2016-Review.md

 <p><b>What's in the box:</b> One FULL SIZED beauty product that's matched to your "Beauty Profile" that you complete upon signing up.</p>
 <br>

 <p>Beauty DNA is a great subscription to try out new skincare or haircare products.
-Lately my products have been kind of meh, so I didn't expect much from this month's box, but part of me is hoping for something great.</p>
+Lately my products have been kind of meh though, so I didn't expect much from this month's box, but part of me is hoping for something great.</p>
 <br>

 <center><img src='/images/BeautyDNAJan2016OpenBox.jpg'></center>